satya00089/mui-color-wheel/README.md

 6. **Complete Documentation**: Mentions demo link, contributing guidelines, and license
 7. **SEO Optimized**: Includes relevant keywords (Material-UI, color picker, TypeScript, etc.)

-This description will help your package stand out on both GitHub and npm while clearly communicating its value to potential users.